RJP43/LiliElbe_EngagedLearners/ProjectDocs/encodingGuidelines.md

 _For special characters, use the HTML Entity codes preceded by “&#” and followed by a semicolon “;”.
 For example, to render an en dash (HTML Entity Code 8211), you would enter “&#8211;”.
 Here’s a list of HTML Entity Codes: https://www.html.am/reference/html-special-characters.cfm - Use column titled: HTML Entity Number._

 ### Standardize XML Filename
-_note: XML documents should be named the same as the .docx transcription files without the parentheticals and any text that follows the first whitespace._
+_note: XML documents should be named the same as the .docx transcription files without the parentheticals and any text that follows the first whitespace.
+Verify with Dr. Caughie or Emily on the correct filename._
 ````
 19211922ThomsenSdiaryentries Comments(9.21.18).docx
 ↓